filler36/ansible_day3/README.md

   **TOMCAT.** This role installs Tomcat Application Server on the managed hosts.

   **DEPLOY.** This role allows you to deploy artifact to Tomcat Application Server.
-To change the build number of artifact just invoke the task
+To change the build number of artifact just invoke the role with different buildnumber value.
+Also you can change the url path to your app.
+Example:

+  - hosts: localhost
+    roles:
+    - { role: deploy, buildnumber: 241, urlpath: sbeliakou }

 **TO RETRIEVE LOCAL FACTS, ENTER THE COMMAND BELOW:** ansible-playbook -i inventory -u vagrant playbooks/playbook.yml --tags=never